-Please contact one of our dedicated financial hardship specialists on the numbers below.
-If you would prefer to have a third party or financial counsellor handle this matter for you please let our hardship specialists know:
+Please contact one of our dedicated financial assistance specialists on the numbers below.
+If you would prefer to have a third party or financial counsellor handle this matter for you, please let our financial assistance specialists know:

 What happens after you apply?

-After we have received your application, along with any other supporting information we need to assess your application, it will be reviewed by one of our specialists.
+After we have received your application, along with any other supporting information, one of our specialists will assess your application.

 You will receive a written notice of the outcome of this assessment within 21 days of our receipt of all the relevant documentation.